 Congratulations on your acceptance to Rush University!
 We are excited about your pending arrival on campus and have designed an orientation program to help you learn about important services provided by university offices.
 Please review the dates, times, and locations for upcoming university orientations.
 Note that your college and/or program may be holding additional orientation days.
 Your attendance is mandatory at both university and college/program orientations.
+All new students, including those who will be taking classes online, are invited to attend University Orientation.
+For our online learners, we have also created an Online Orientation to connect you with the University and the resources available to you.

 Emergency Contact Information